-The job of the Arizona Board of Cosmetology is to protect and promote the welfare of the people of Arizona.
-They do this by ensuring each person who holds a license as a cosmetologist in the State of Arizona is competent to practice safely.
+The job of the Arizona Cosmetology Board (located in Phoenix, AZ) is to protect and promote the medical welfare of the people of Arizona.
+They do this by ensuring each professional who holds a license as a cosmetology professionals in Arizona is able to practice safely and promote health.
 This means the Arizona Board of Cosmetology has the authority to discipline the license and practice of any cosmetology professionals that comes in contact with Arizona.
 Chelle Law’s Arizona Cosmetology Board Attorney has represented over 1000 health care professionals before the Board and have the professional licensing defense experience needed to defend the rights of cosmetology professionals with Arizona Board of Podiatry Examiners healthcare litigation matters.
 Our office and defense attorneys assist:

 - Nail Technician